davestewart/vuex-pathify/docs/api/accessors.md

 ## Overview

-The plugin adds methods directly to the Vuex store instance, making it easy to get and set values from anywhere, even the console if the store is saved as a global variable:
+The plugin adds accessors directly to the Vuex store instance, making it easy to get and set values from anywhere, even the console if the store is saved as a global variable:

 ```js
 import store from 'store'